 Hands-on traditional crafts including beading, finger weaving, quill work, and/or doll making.
 Add beads to your capote handbag, make a bracelet from finger-weaving or wolf willow seeds.
 (Max.
 25 people)

 Crank the bellows to a red hot fire.
 Work alongside a trained blacksmith to create a beautiful candlestick holder, dinner triangle, or hook.
 (Max.
 10 people)

 Make a traditional candle from beeswax.
 (Max.
 10 people)

 Watch and learn how hunting tools and weapons evolved from throwing knives to flint lock guns to the cannon.
 Try your hand at throwing, firing, and even cannon blasting.
 (Max.
 25 people)

-Every school program at Rocky Mountain House presents our commemorative integrity themes with direct links to the Alberta Education Social Studies Curriculum.
-Programs are offered in French or as outreach programs.
+Every educational program at Rocky Mountain House presents our commemorative integrity themes with direct links to the Alberta Education Social Studies Curriculum.
+Programs are also offered in French or as outreach programs and are open to home-schoolers.
 Please contact us at 403.845.2412 or firstname.lastname@example.org to book a program or for a detailed list of curriculum links.

 David Thompson Explorers Challenge

 [Grades: 7 & 8 / Length: 3 hours / 1 interpreter per 20 students max.]